Detection of Compton scattering in the jet of 3C 84: Radio optical observations

 \subsection{Cross-correlation analysis}

-To probe the optical- $\gamma$-ray connection we use contemporaneous and archival data from the Tuorla Monitoring program \citep{Nilsson2018} \footnote{\url{https://tuorlablazar.utu.fi/}}.
-The observations are taken in the R-band and are corrected for the host-galaxy contribution revealing a blazar-like light curve with several flares that appear to be well-aligned with the $\gamma$-ray flares observed by {\it Fermi}.
-To better quantify the optical - $\gamma$-ray connection, we use the Discrete Correlation Function \citep{Edelson1988}.
-We find a strong correlation between the long-term optical and $\gamma$-ray light curves with a time-lag that is consistent with zero (8$\pm$7 days, Fig. \ref{plt:dcf} - top panel).
+To probe the optical-$\gamma$-ray connection, we use contemporaneous and archival data from the Tuorla Monitoring program \citep{Nilsson2018} \footnote{\url{https://tuorlablazar.utu.fi/}}.
+The observations are taken in the R-band and are corrected for the host galaxy contribution revealing a blazar-like light curve with several flares that appear to be well aligned with the $\gamma$-ray flares observed by {\it Fermi}.
+To better quantify the optical-$\gamma$-ray connection, we use the Discrete Correlation Function \cite[DCF, ][]{Edelson1988}.
+We find a strong correlation between the long-term optical and $\gamma$-ray light curves with a time lag that is consistent with zero (8$\pm$7 days, Fig. \ref{plt:dcf} - top panel).
 We repeated the analysis considering only the observations of the flare in 2025 that was contemporaneous to the IXPE observation.
-Similar to the long-term behavior, we also find the time-lag to be consistent with zero (10$\pm$6 days, Fig. \ref{plt:dcf} - top panel), suggesting that optical and $\gamma$-rays are emitted co-spatially in both cases as expected from inverse-Compton scattering.
+Similar to the long-term behavior, we also find the time lag to be consistent with zero (10$\pm$6 days, Fig. \ref{plt:dcf} - top panel), suggesting that optical and $\gamma$-rays are emitted cospatially in both cases as expected from inverse Compton scattering.